-The GMC's core good medical practice principles apply as much to remote consultations as to any other consultation.
+The GMC's 'Good medical practice' (2024) principles apply as much to remote consultations as to any other consultation.
 Doctors must:

 - obtain adequate patient consent

 - make an appropriate assessment of the patient's symptoms

 - communicate with other doctors to ensure continuity of care, especially when seeing people who may be registered with another GP

 - have appropriate indemnity in place for the work they do.

 Consent and confidentiality

 Before carrying out a remote consultation, it is important to obtain consent from the patient.
 You should inform them of any limitations of clinical assessment by remote consultation and any potential security risks associated with the consultation taking place via the internet.